Giant cuttlefish: Seawater desalination

+In 2022, BHP sought to increase its water supply via the Northern Water Supply Project, led by SA Water, which intends to build a similar-sized desalination plant to that originally proposed by the company.
+Prospective sites are all located within the upper Spencer Gulf, renewing the threat posed to the aggregation.
+An environmental impact statement is anticipated mid-2024.

 Port proposals

 Due to its proximity to the ore deposits of the Middleback Ranges, several mining companies have indicated they might use a bulk commodities port, should it be developed at Port Bonython, adjacent to Point Lowly.
 A new wharf for the loading of iron ore, and possibly copper concentrates, has been proposed but not constructed.
 A community action group called the Cuttlefish Coast Coalition and Alternative Port Working Party were formed in opposition to new desalination and port developments near the cuttlefish breeding habitat.
 In 2021, a new port development was approved for the site of the former Playford power stations, which were decommissioned and demolished in the mid 2010s.
 Increasing shipping traffic in the upper Spencer Gulf has the potential to impact cuttlefish behavior due to cephalopod sensitivity to high intensity, low frequency sound.